lsst-epo/canto-dam-assets/README.md

 * [`skip`](https://laravel.com/docs/10.x/collections#method-skip): `Int` - Skip the first N items.

-* [`sortBy`](https://laravel.com/docs/10.x/collections#method-sortby): `[String]` - Sort the collection using the sort string(s).
+* [`sortBy`](https://laravel.com/docs/10.x/collections#method-sortby): `SortByInput` - Sort the collection using the sort string(s).
 You can use the `field.subField` syntax for nested fields and provide multiple sort commands as a list of strings.

-* [`sortByDesc`](https://laravel.com/docs/10.x/collections#method-sortbydesc): `[String]` - Sort the collection using the sort string(s) in a descending order.
+* [`sortByDesc`](https://laravel.com/docs/10.x/collections#method-sortbydesc): `SortByDescInput` - Sort the collection using the sort string(s) in a descending order.
 You can use the field.subField syntax for nested fields and provide multiple sort commands as a list of strings.

 * [`forPage`](https://laravel.com/docs/10.x/collections#method-forpage): `ForPageInput` - Paginate the items by page number and items per page.